Darling Harbour is a fabulous area that set on the water’s edge of Sydney, Australia.

-Or head on into the Food Court where there’s a plethora of gourmet delights that will please every palate.
-Countries of many nations present their favourite dishes.
+Or head on into the Food Court where there are a plethora of gourmet delights that will please every palate.
+Countries of many nations present their favorite dishes.

 We decided on a touch of French, and both had fabulous crepes made with fresh ingredients before our very eyes.

 Explorason loved the climbing Spiders Web the most.
 The day we went it was packed full of children clambering to the top whilst the parents stood and sat in the sunshine.